fireflycons/PSCloudFormation/README.md

 https://www.powershellgallery.com/packages/PSCloudFormation

+## What it isn't

+It isn't intended as a replacement for the raw API `New-CFNStack` etc. You should continue to use those in automation scripts.

-## What is it?
+## What it is

 It is two things really

-1. A wrapper for the stack modification cmdlets of AWSPowerShell.
+1. A wrapper for the stack modification cmdlets of AWSPowerShell to make it easier to work with CloudFormation stacks from the command line, e.g. when developing a new stack.
 2. An exercise in using PowerShell's dynamic cmdlet parameters.

 I found that deploying stacks from the command line, whether via aws-cli or AWSPowerShell was extremely tedious, especially for stacks that have loads of parameters, both remembering all the parameters and having the continuously type them in, or edit _looong_ command lines in the command line history, along with frequent typos